 If it walks like a goose and sounds like a goose, it is a goose.
 And a top-flight school system can easily be your golden goose.
-Outside of the typical ratings, parents and professionals are interested in knowing how schools responded to the pandemic, what technology was made available, and what procedures are in place in the event of another crisis.
+Outside of the typical ratings, parents and professionals are interested in knowing how schools responded to the pandemic?
+What technology was made available?
+What procedures are in place in the event of another crisis?

-Leverage social media to celebrate the effort that your community’s educators made over the last year and put a stamp on how that is different from other communities in your area.
+Leverage social media to celebrate the effort that your community’s educators made over the last year.
+Also, put a stamp on how that is different from other communities in your area.
 Not only will this generate interest from families looking to relocate, but also goodwill with your current residents.

 Flexible Housing is a Must